oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_install.md

 If there is 18GB of unused disk space on the system disk, after deducting the space already occupied, and you want to allocate 2GB of virtual memory (2048MB of SWAP) and a 15GB storage pool, then following the prompts in the command line, enter ```2048``` and ```15```.

 :::tip
-If the implementation of the final stuck more than 60 seconds without log display, it is recommended to force a restart of the server through your server's control panel, may be the last step of the installation is stuck in the restart of the network that step!
+The execution process will require a manual reboot to load the storage type into the kernel, the installation is completed at the end of the execution will automatically reboot the server, the first time after the complete installation of the reboot will take about 400 ~ 500 seconds, please be patient
 :::

 :::warning